shuningmao/Convolutional-Neural-Network/README.md

 # fed_tweet_classification

-# I use Convolutional Neural Network algorithm to analyze tweets related to FOMC meetings and measure the monetary shock.
+### Here is a sample code of 2-layer Convolutional Neural Network algorithm, which can analyze tweets in 3 groups.